grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 - Prometheus
   - Scrapes Grafana Mimir metrics, then writes them back to Grafana Mimir to ensure availability of ingested metrics
 - Grafana
+  - Includes a preinstalled datasource to query Grafana Mimir
-  - Includes some Grafana Mimir dashboards preinstalled
+  - Includes preinstalled dashboards for monitoring Grafana Mimir
 - Load balancer
   - A simple NGINX-based load balancer that exposes Grafana Mimir endpoints on the host